-The purpose of developing a pan-Northern definition was to build consensus with Partners as to why and how investment in the MRN should take place.
-Agreement on this has allowed a portfolio of strategic corridors to be viewed through that strategic economic lens.
+Agreement on a pan-Northern definition has allowed a portfolio of strategic corridors to be viewed through a strategic economic lens.
 This focussed on both the 'why' and 'how', as follows:

 Why?
 "Enable transformational growth within the NPIER framework either directly by road, rail or by improved multimodal interchange for passengers and freight"